-Daniel Jones is currently the Project Coordinator for the Michigan Collaborative to End Mass Incarceration (MI-CEMI).
-As a former Juvenile Lifer, Daniel served 23 years inside the Michigan Department of Corrections, and was involved with an organization called the National Lifer of America, Inc. (NLA).
-His involvement in the NLA enabled him, and a small group of others, to take on the task of creating a peer-to-peer, curriculum-based program to help other incarcerated individuals navigate their way through the parole process.
-With guidance and support from American Friends Service Committee, “The Personal Enrichment & Parole Readiness Program” was created and facilitated at four prisons – prior to COVID-19 – and modules from the curriculum are still sent to people currently incarcerated, as a means of self-help.
+Daniel Jones is currently the Outreach & Engagement Coordinator for the Michigan Collaborative to End Mass Incarceration (MI-CEMI).
+As a former Juvenile Lifer, Daniel served 23 years inside the Michigan Department of Corrections, and was involved with National Lifer of America, Inc. (NLA).
+His involvement in the NLA enabled him, and a small group, to take on the task of creating a peer-to-peer, curriculum-based program to help other incarcerated individuals navigate their way through the parole process.
+With guidance and support from American Friends Service Committee, “The Personal Enrichment & Parole Readiness Program” was created and facilitated at four prisons.
+Modules from the curriculum are still sent to people currently incarcerated, as a means of self-help.
 Since his release in March of 2019, Daniel has co-facilitated two national convenings – the first in July of 2019, in Detroit, on “Ending Perpetual Punishment”; and the second in November of 2019, in Washington D.C., to “Unlock The Box”.
 Daniel has also completed a three-day training with Emergent Strategies Institute, has done speaking engagements at MSU Law School, University of Michigan, and Central Michigan University, has started a small business, and is making the most of his second chance.